mdozmorov/BIOS567.2017/presentations/16_final_project.md

 - The instructor will formally grade each project, taking your assessment into consideration.
 -->

+- Your final project will be graded on or before Monday, December 18th, 9:00am

 - The final grades will be entered in the system on or before Tuesday, December 19th, 4:00pm.